FCCM 2021 Call for Papers

 The IEEE International Symposium on Field-Programmable Custom Computing Machines (FCCM) is the original and premier forum for presenting and discussing new research related to computing that exploits the unique features and capabilities of FPGAs and other reconfigurable hardware.
-Papers are solicited on the following topics related to Field Programmable Custom Computing Machines (FCCMs):
+Submissions are solicited on the following topics related to Field Programmable Custom Computing Machines (FCCMs) including, but not limited to:

 - Novel reconfigurable architectures, including overlay architectures